dicook/dicook.github.io/content/home/talks.md

 active = true
 date = "2016-04-20T00:00:00"

-title = "Recent & Upcoming Talks"
+title = "Upcoming Talks"
 subtitle = ""

 # Order that this section will appear in.
 weight = 30

 # Number of talks to list.
-count = 10
+count = 3

 # List format.
 #   0 = Simple